 Click here to donate and help launch a new group of microfranchisees.

-Women-owned convenience stores will also carry TecAp products
+Women-owned convenience stores carry TecAp products

-In addition to recruiting groups of women, IDEAS will also be identifying women in key geographic areas who already have convenience stores in their homes and will be training them to become official points of sale for TecAp products.
+In addition to recruiting groups of women, IDEAS also identifies women in key geographic areas who already have convenience stores in their homes and will be training them to become official points of sale for TecAp products.
 In some of the most remote regions where the products will be most needed, it is less possible to organize an entire group of women but still a very rich market for these products, so training women microentrepreneur storeowners to distribute TecAp products will be a viable alternative if organizing an entire group of women is not possible.

 Please consider supporting this groundbreaking initiative that has the potential to dramatically change the distribution mechanisms in Latin America, providing economic opportunity to rural women while bringing life-changing products to the people who need them most.